 A firm may record a low PRISK reading even if its BRISK reading is high.
 For example, a firm that sources its business largely from the overseas markets will be correspondingly less impacted by stresses confined to the local system.

-This paper proposes a centralised model for the calculation and monitoring of baseline and systemic risks across firms.
+This paper proposes a centralised model and assessment tool for the calculation and monitoring of baseline and systemic risks across firms.
 The model uses publicly available stock price returns, and makes simplified assumptions regarding capital requirements and debt, and market returns as a driver of firm stock returns.

-The model may be refined by identifying key factors, apart from market returns, and their balance sheet impact.
+The model may be refined by identifying and incorporating key factors, apart from market returns, and their balance sheet impact.
 Such factors may include: interest rates; employment; economic growth and property prices.
 The impact of each factor will differ according to the specific characteristics of the particular firm’s balance sheet.
 For example, a bank whose asset base is largely comprised of residential loans will be correspondingly more sensitive to residential property price fluctuations than another that is more exposed to commercial loans.
 Detailed analysis of individual balance sheet exposures, and the factors that influence them, underpins potential refinements to the modelling of baseline and systemic risk calculations.